-Oxford College teaching librarians, with input from faculty, developed a list of information literacy learning outcomes, based on the Association of College and Research Libraries' Framework for Information Literacy in Higher Education, targeted specifically for Oxford's unique academic curriculum.
+Oxford College teaching librarians, with input from faculty, developed a list of information literacy learning outcomes based on the Association of College and Research Libraries' Framework for Information Literacy for Higher Education, targeted specifically for Oxford's unique academic curriculum.

 Upon leaving Oxford College, students should be able to understand and work within the following information literacy threshold concepts:

 - Students will be able to evaluate a resource using a variety of criteria to determine whether it meets their information need.

 - Students will be able to evaluate sources for currency, reliability, validity, accuracy, authority, and bias to determine their credibility.

 - Students will be able to explain that a resource's authority/authoritativeness is dependent on its creator and the context in which it is used.